rbrugo/lualine.nvim/README.md

         modified = '[+]',  -- Text to show when the file is modified.
       },

+      ft_icons_enabled = true,  -- Show the filetype icon next to the tab name ft_icons_colored = true,  -- The filetype icon will be colored

       fmt = function(name, context)
         -- Show + if buffer is modified in tab local buflist = vim.fn.tabpagebuflist(context.tabnr)